040code/040code/_posts/2018-03-04-verlet-integration.md

 simulation to run smooth on my laptop and wanted to learn a bit more about type hinting and compiler optimizations.

-And that's it with regard to `Points`.
-In a couple of lines of code `Points` are already moving and reacting to gravity in the simulation.
+And that's it with regard to Points.
+In a couple of lines of code Points are already moving and reacting to gravity in the simulation.

 ### World constraints